 Online Master’s in Communication Programs for Residents of Louisiana

-In addition to the program at the University of Louisiana Monroe, there are several out-of-state schools that offer accredited online master’s in communication programs that accept students who reside in Louisiana.
+Currently, there are no schools in Louisiana that offer online master’s in communication programs.
+However, there are several out-of-state schools that offer accredited online master’s in communication programs that accept students who reside in Louisiana.
 Online programs may be good options for students who do not live in or near a city in Louisiana that has a campus-based master’s in communication program.
 This includes students in New Orleans who do not want to commute to Hammond or Baton Rouge (as The University of New Orleans, Loyola University New Orleans and Tulane University do not offer master’s in communication programs), students in Shreveport who do not want to commute to Grambling (as Louisiana State University Shreveport also does not offer a graduate communication program), and students who live in Lake Charles or Western Louisiana.

 Prospective students of online master’s in communication programs should keep in mind that not all out-of-state schools providing online programs accept students from Louisiana.
 Furthermore, some of these programs require their online students to attend one or more events on-campus during their enrollment; students of these programs are generally responsible for the travel costs associated with attending these events.
 For more information about online programs, their geographical restrictions, and their potential campus visit requirements, please reference our Online Master’s in Communication Programs resource page.